-Very little research has been done on CRM in the pre-hospital setting.
-Most research in the CRM field has been conducted in other medical areas, mainly anaesthesia (Howard et al,1992; Gaba et al, 2001).
-Communication between practitioners, in a situation where time is critical and decisions need to be made, is of great importance.
-It is one of the major processes of group dynamics.
-Mediated by a team leader, if required, communication in a team aims to encourage and empower each member to speak up if and when there is a concern to be raised (Howard, 1992), or feedback needs to be provided to one or more team members to improve patient care.
-Feedback needs to be timely, considerate, and specific (Ramani and Krackov, 2012) to promote the highest standards of patient care possible.
-Practitioners should really be "watching each other's back" (Cross monitoring) (Ferguson, 2008) as the success of the whole team and the patient outcome partially depends on every team member's actions.
-CRM training was introduced into HMCAS in 2013 to overcome patient safety compromises.
-The tenets of teamwork training included the individual's characteristics, individual skills, group processes, and quality and safety outcomes (Table 1).
-Initially it was only included as part of the orientation programme of all newly recruited practitioners.
-Improvements also stemmed the inclusion of CRM in specialised continuing professional development (CPD) educational courses such as aeromedical emergency operations, and patient transfers and retrievals services (Alinier et al, 2014).
-This implementation aimed to standardise team dynamics and promote good communication and teamwork among staff of differing seniority levels and cultural backgrounds.
-At HMCAS, implementation relies primarily, and sometimes in a multiprofessional context (e.g. high acuity patient transfers and retrievals) on the tools presented in the TeamSTEPPS training package, which is part of the mutual support team competencies (Henriksen et al, 2008).
-To that effect patient safety is dependent on the skills, knowledge, vigilance, and judgement of all trained EMC practitioners (Murray et al, 2000) in a wide range of direct and indirect patient care aspects.
+CRM training was introduced into HMCAS to overcome patient safety compromises.
+The tenets of teamwork training included the individual's characteristics, individual skills, group processes, and quality and safety outcomes (Table 2).
+Initially it was included as part of the orientation programme of all newly recruited practitioners.
+Improvements stemmed the inclusion of CRM in specialised continuing professional development (CPD) educational courses (Alinier et al, 2014).
+This wider implementation aimed to standardise team dynamics and promote good communication and teamwork among staff of differing seniority levels and cultural backgrounds, irrespective of whether they are new recruits or are long standing employees.
+At HMCAS, implementation relies primarily on the tools presented in the TeamSTEPPS training package, which advocates for a team structure founded around leadership, situation monitoring, mutual support, and communication competencies (Henriksen et al, 2008).
+To that effect patient safety is dependent on the skills, knowledge, vigilance, and judgement of all trained EMC practitioners (Murray et al, 2000) working collaboratively in a wide range of direct and indirect patient care aspects.